Blinkinlabs/ch554_sdcc/README.md

 If everything is set up correctly, all of the examples should now be built.

-Use the 'WCHISPTool' to flash an image onto the target device.
+On Windows: Use the 'WCHISPTool' to flash an image onto the target device.
+On Linux/Mac (or Windows after you have installed and configured LibreCH551), you can run 'make flash' to load the example onto your board.

 ## Port a file from Keil C51 syntax to SDCC